ClickHouse/spark-clickhouse-connector/docs/internals/01_catalog.md

 One important end user facing feature of DataSource V2 is supporting of multi-catalogs.

-In the early stage of Spark, it does have catalog concept, usually, user use Hive Metastore or Glue to manage table metadata, hence user must register external DataSource tables in centralized metastore before using it.
+In the early stage of Spark, it does not have catalog concept, usually, user uses Hive Metastore or Glue to manage table metadata, hence user must register external DataSource tables in the centralized metastore before accessing.

 In the centralized metastore model, a table is identified by `<database>.<table>`.